Cymbeline: Performance history

+20th century

 Barry Jackson staged a modern dress production for the Birmingham Rep in 1923, two years before his influential modern dress Hamlet.
 Walter Nugent Monck brought his Maddermarket Theatre production to Stratford in 1946, inaugurating the post-war tradition of the play.

 London saw two productions in the 1956 season.
 Michael Benthall directed the less successful production, at The Old Vic.
 The set design by Audrey Cruddas was notably minimal, with only a few essential props.
 She relied instead on a variety of lighting effects to reinforce mood; actors seemed to come out of darkness and return to darkness.
 Barbara Jefford was criticised as too cold and formal for Imogen; Leon Gluckman played Posthumus, Derek Godfrey Iachimo, and Derek Francis Cymbeline.
 Following Victorian practice, Benthall drastically shortened the last act.

 By contrast, Peter Hall's production at the Shakespeare Memorial presented nearly the entire play, including the long-neglected dream scene (although a golden eagle designed for Jupiter turned out too heavy for the stage machinery and was not used).
 Hall presented the play as a distant fairy tale, with stylised performances.
 The production received favourable reviews, both for Hall's conception and, especially, for Peggy Ashcroft's Imogen.
 Richard Johnson played Posthumus, and Robert Harris Cymbeline.
 Iachimo was played by Geoffrey Keen, whose father Malcolm had played Iachimo with Ashcroft at the Old Vic in 1932.

 Hall's approach attempted to unify the play's diversity by means of a fairy-tale topos.
 The next major Royal Shakespeare Company production, in 1962, went in the opposite direction.
 Working on a set draped with heavy white sheets, director William Gaskill employed Brechtian alienation effects, to mixed critical reviews.
 The acting, however, was widely praised.
 Vanessa Redgrave as Imogen was often compared favourably to Ashcroft; Eric Porter was a success as Iachimo, as was Clive Swift as Cloten.
 Patrick Allen was Posthumus, and Tom Fleming played the title role.